 You can often request that a bus has a microphone system.
 This opens up the floor for all sorts of relevant talks.

 We’ve seen this work great for student conferences where they’ll invite speakers on buses to give Q&As on relevant subjects before the event.
 It’s also terrific for larger conferences where attendees may travel between various venues for different experiences.
 A speaker could prep their moods for the change in ambience.

 4. Prep your buses for a proper nap

-Under many circumstances, your travelers may hope to catch some shuteye on their bus trip, either to or from the event.
+Under many circumstances, your travellers may hope to catch some shuteye on their bus trip, either to or from the event.
 Sure, sometimes reclining in your seat and closing your eyes is enough, but often you can go a step above.
-Providing travelers with a sleeping mask and earplugs can set the scene for the most perfect nap.
+Providing travellers with a sleeping mask and earplugs can set the scene for the most perfect nap.
 You can take it a step further by playing white or brown noise in the background.
 This is great for things like hackathons or night trips home from music festivals.

 5. Feed the people!

 You’re probably thinking this is the most obvious one, but it must still be mentioned.

 Hack the North and Sharethebus provided travellers arriving from the airport with Starbucks Frappuccinos, granola bars, and bottled water.
 If you’re flying in all the way from Italy, like some attendees did, something as simple as a refreshment and a snack to kill the hunger can go a long way.